mingh2/SurvivalOfTheFittest/docs/final.md

 #### Improvement In Updated Version

-In the previous version, for our implementation of Neural Network, we have one input layer with 442 nodes (21 * 21 matrix that represent the current state and 1 value that represent the action), three hidden layers and a output layer with one node.
-We use hyperbolic tangent as the activation function so the predicted output will be within the range of (-1, 1).
+In the previous version, for our implementation of Neural Network, we have one input layer with 442 nodes (21 * 21 matrix that represent the current state and 1 value that represent the action), three hidden layers and an output layer with one node.
+We use hyperbolic tangent as the activation function, so the predicted output will be within the range of (-1, 1).

-In the updated version, we changed the size of input layer to a layer with 121 nodes, since the environment states is changed to a 11-by-11 matrix and we remove the node that representing action.
-Instead, we produce a output layer with 4 values, one for each action (up, down, left, right).
+In the updated version, we changed the size of input layer to a layer with 121 nodes, since the agent converts the visible environment to an 11-by-11 matrix.
+Then we remove the node that represents action.
+Instead, we produce an output layer with four values, one for each action (up, down, left, right).
 A graphic illustration of the new changes would be as follow:

 <img src="Pics/Neutral_Network_Update.png" width="80%">

 As we stated in the status report, we noticed that, for a given state, the Q-Values predicted for four possible actions are quite similar.
-The reason for this problem is that, as we use a node in input layer to represent an action, the predictor can hardly distinguish whether it is part of state or an action and, therefore, produce identical predicted Q-values for all possible actions.
+The reason for this problem is that, as we use a node in input layer to represent an action, the predictor can hardly distinguish whether it is part of the state or an action and, therefore, produce identical predicted Q-values for all possible actions.
-After the modification, we can not only guarantee that training improvements can be shared among all possible actions' predictions but also make sure that the predictor will provide dissimilar Q-Values for each action.
+After the modification, we can not only guarantee that training improvements can be shared among all possible measure predictions but also make sure that the predictor will provide distinctive Q-Values for each action.

 To balance between expolration and exploitation, we introduce Epsilon (![](https://latex.codecogs.com/gif.latex?%5Cepsilon)-greedy) value, which will decrease as number of episode increases:
 ```python